-This evaluation should be both a backward and forward-looking review of the programs and programs of study offered.
-In addition to meeting the size, scope and quality, this requirement addresses current and future plans to support the implementation of programs and programs of study.
+What does the law say?
+What does the law mean?
+The comprehensive local needs This evaluation should be both a backward and forward-looking review of assessment will include an evaluation of the programs and programs of study offered.
+In addition to meeting the progress toward the implementation of size, scope and quality, this requirement addresses current and future CTE programs and programs of study. plans to support the implementation of programs and programs of study.